Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 Managers should see where the team is, what got done, and where execution drift is happening.

-Reporting needs to expose missed visits, weak territory coverage, and rep-level productivity patterns.
+Reporting should expose missed visits, weak territory coverage, and rep‑level productivity patterns.

 Good territory technology doesn’t replace sales management.
 It makes disciplined sales management possible.

 If your team is serious about turning territory plans into efficient field execution, OnRoute is worth a hard look.
-It gives outside sales teams the routing, GPS visibility, tracking, and performance insight needed to make a sales rep territory plan work effectively in the field, not just on a spreadsheet.
+It provides routing, GPS visibility, tracking, and performance insight to make a sales rep territory plan work in the field, not just on a spreadsheet.